-There are two main types of filling materials: silver and white (or tooth colored).
-There is no one best choice—the choice depends on each patient and factors affecting that patient.
-Silver fillings are usually recommended to patients that are on a budget, who are not taking care of their teeth with proper brushing, flossing, or routine checkups, and who aren’t aesthetically concern with how their teeth looks.
+There are two main types of filling materials: silver and white (or tooth-colored).
+There is no one best choice; it simply depends on each patient and the factors affecting that patient.
+Silver fillings are usually recommended to patients who are on a budget; who are not taking care of their teeth with proper brushing, flossing, or routine checkups; and who aren’t aesthetically concern with how their teeth look.

-White fillings are usually recommended to patients with very small or large cavities, who floss and brush daily, and who are aesthetically conscious about how their teeth looks.
-White fillings requires less tooth removal and therefore preserves more tooth structure.
+White fillings are usually recommended to patients with very small or large cavities, who floss and brush daily, and who are aesthetically conscious about how their teeth look.
+White fillings require less tooth removal and therefore preserves more tooth structure.
 During your filling appointment, your dentist will go over his recommendation on which filling material is right for you and your teeth.

-For example, a large cavity may infect the nerve of your tooth that may need root canal, which can lengthen your appointment time further.
-Your dentist will generally schedule all filling appointment for at least one hour; he may not need the whole hour but he will have time if he needs more time.
+For example, a large cavity may infect the nerve of your tooth that may need a root canal, which can lengthen your appointment time further.
+Your dentist will generally schedule all filling appointments for at least one hour; he may not need the whole hour, but he will have time if he needs more time.

 Your dentist will begin by numbing your tooth to be filled so that you will be comfortable and be pain-free.
-Your dentist will ask you if you have a preference for a white filling or a silver filling and he will keep your preference in mind as he is removing decay and cutting out your tooth for your new filling.
-After your dentist removes all of the decay and cleans your tooth, he will go over the pros and cons of each type of filling material then you and your dentist will decide together what option is best for you.
+Your dentist will ask you if you have a preference for a white filling or a silver filling, and he will keep your preference in mind as he is removing decay and cutting out your tooth for your new filling.
+After your dentist removes all of the decay and cleans your tooth, he will go over the pros and cons of each type of filling material.
+You and your dentist will decide together what option is best for you.

 Proper flossing, brushing at least twice a day, and seeing your dentist for routine checkups yearly will ensure that your fillings will last a long time.
-The bacteria in your mouth feeds off the foods you eat so be mindful to limit consumption of sugary and acidic foods and beverages.
+The bacteria in your mouth feed off the foods you eat so be mindful of limiting consumption of sugary and acidic foods and beverages.
 Over time, fillings will naturally break down and leak around its edges.

 There are many factors that can influence the life of fillings.
-The type, size, and location can have an effect on longevity.
-Diet and oral hygiene plays a role as well.
-Foods and drinks high in sugar and acidity will break down the edges of fillings which can lead to another cavity underneath the filling.
+The type, size, and location can affect longevity.
+Diet and oral hygiene play a role as well.
+Foods and drinks high in sugar and acidity will break down the edges of fillings, which can lead to another cavity underneath the filling.
 A healthy and balanced diet along with proper flossing, brushing, and routine visits to your dentist will ensure that you will get the most use from your fillings.